BlackSandLab/BlackSandLab/README.md

 ### Support
 - ⭐ Star our repositories
 - 🔄 Share our projects
-- 🗣️ Spread the word about BlackSandLab
+- 🗣️ Spread the word about BlackSand Lab
 - 🤲 Sponsor our hardware and events

 ## 📜 Code of Conduct